AIBluefisher/GraphOptim/README.md

 # Graph Optimizer

 This repo contains the official implementation of our CVPR 2021 paper - [Hybrid Rotation Averaging: A Fast and Robust Rotation Averaging Approach](https://arxiv.org/pdf/2101.09116.pdf).
-This library contains not only rotation averaging solvers, but also some popular methods in 3D vision, such as translation averaging, clustering, etc. The library is designed for dealing with large scale optimization problems, and is easy to extend.
+This library contains not only rotation averaging solvers, but also some popular methods in 3D vision, such as translation averaging, clustering, etc. The library is designed to deal with large scale optimization problems, and is easy to extend.
 Feel free to contribute to this project.

 ## Features